liti-dev/liti-dev/README.md

 ### Hi there 👋
+🌱 I’m currently learning web development, aiming to become a Fullstack developer to turn all my ideas into real life projects.<br>
+⚡ Fun fact:
+- I've taken on several roles (consultant, accountant, teacher, and still counting...)
+- Waiting for :santa: to give me a Raspberry Pi
+- I don't watch romance.
+Detectives/ Thrillers are my fav genres
 <!--
 **liti-dev/liti-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.